 There are people who are appalled by the word self discipline.
 They associate it with self-denial, limitation, pain, scarcity and lack.
 This is a completely wrong assumption!

-You use self discipline not to deny yourself and inflict pain on yourself, but for manifesting inner strength, for avoiding the distractions around you that take away your attention from your goal, and for sticking to what you want to do until you do it.
+Self-discipline helps you avoid the distractions around you that take away your attention from your goal, and for sticking to what you want to do until you accomplish it.

-It is the number one factor for being perseverant.
-Look at the people around you who succeed in carrying out their decisions, doing efficiently their chores and tasks, and achieving their plans and goals.
-They all possess perseverance, and perseverance is self-discipline.
+Look at the people around you, who succeed in carrying out their decisions, doing efficiently their chores and tasks, and achieving their plans and goals.
+They all possess perseverance, and perseverance is part of self-discipline.

-So how do gain this self-discipline?
 Simple!
 By exercising and training this ability.
-I have written many articles on this subject, which you can find at my website and at my blog.
+I have written many articles on this topic, which you can find at this website.

 You develop this skill by temporarily abstaining from doing something that you usually do.
 This arouses inner resistance, but by overcoming this inner resistance you gain inner strength.

-Incidentally, this is the first exercise I practiced when I started training myself, and up to this day I drink my coffee without sugar.
-I have learned to appreciate and enjoy the bitter taste of coffee.
+Incidentally, after practicing this exercise and up to this day, I continue drinking my coffee without sugar.
+I have learned to appreciate and enjoy the bitter taste of coffee when it is not sweetened.
 It tastes richer, and I find sugar to be spoiling its taste.